 But right now, the people of the West are massively manipulated by their instinct for righteousness.
 Still, I don’t think this condition will endure forever.
 All things change, and the dream of righteousness through politics disappoints endlessly.
 At some point, people will choose to see it.

 Until then, a lot of disappointment, confusion, and suffering awaits.
 To put it bluntly, so long as the Western public believes in the union of righteousness and politics, it will be strip-mined without mercy and without end.
-There is nothing to stop it, and more is never enough for ruling or strip-mining types.
+There is nothing to stop it, and more is never enough for ruling and strip-mining types.

 May it be soon.